What is an Operating Department Practitioner (ODP)?

-Operating Department Practitioners (ODPs) are vital members of the hospital theatre team.
+Operating Department Practitioners (ODPs) are registered health care professionals who contribute to safe and effective person-centred care during the three perioperative phases.
 As an ODP you will provide skilled care to patients before, during and after their operation or surgical procedure.

-To find out more about the role of the ODP and career pathways visit the ODP page on the TURAS website ODP – TURAS
+To find out more about the role and career pathways visit the ODP page on the TURAS website ODP – TURAS.

 How do I apply?

-Applications are via the NHS Scotland Jobs website.
+Applications are via the NHS Scotland Jobs Website NHS Scotland Jobs.

 Applications only open once a year in the spring, with the programme starting in September.